What Does it Take to Be an Emergency Medical Technician or Paramedic?

-Job Description: Assess injuries, administer emergency medical care, and extricate trapped individuals.
+EMT or Paramedic Definition Assess injuries, administer emergency medical care, and extricate trapped individuals.
 Transport injured or sick persons to medical facilities.

-Daily Life Of an EMT or Paramedic
+Life As an EMT or Paramedic

 - Observe, record, and report to physician the patient’s condition or injury, the treatment provided, and reactions to drugs or treatment.